impress-org/givewp/readme.txt

 = How is Give better than *WooCommerce* for accepting donations on WordPress? =

 We also really like WooCommerce.
 It's hands-down the most robust eCommerce platform for WordPress.
 But that's also the issue.
 Typically you don't need a cart system, shipping, or tax calculations to accept donations.
 On top of that, customizing the plugin's terminology is a daunting task.
 You never want your users to receive an "invoice" for the donation "product" they "purchased".
 Rather, you'd like for them to receive a receipt for the donation they gave.
-WooCommerce can do donations, but it isn't what it does best.
+WooCommerce can do donations, but that's not what it was designed for.

 == Screenshots ==